 String output = process.getCommandOutput();

 If we want more interactivity with the command, we can use the ShellProcessController to wrap the process.
-This has “expect” methods that allow you to evaluate the command output, waiting for specific output so you can respond accordingly.
-In this example, we remove a file, forcing it to confirm, and we type ‘y’ to answer the prompt when it appears.
+This has expect methods that allow you to evaluate the output of the command, waiting for specific output so you can respond accordingly.
+In this example we remove a file, forcing it to confirm and we type 'y' to answer the prompt when it appears.

 ShellProcessController controller = new ShellProcessController(